Justagwas/A2M/README.md

 - Click Convert
 - Get a MIDI file in your `Downloads/A2M` folder

+It works best with clean, single-instrument input and is primarily tuned for solo piano recordings.

 ---

 ## Features

-It works best with clean, single-instrument input and is primarily tuned for solo piano recordings.
-- Local processing (no uploads)
+- Local-only processing (no uploads, no accounts)
+- CPU processing by default
-- CPU by default, optional NVIDIA GPU acceleration
+- Optional NVIDIA GPU acceleration
-- Best results on solo piano recordings
+- ML-based piano transcription
+- Standard MIDI output
+- Fully open source

 ---